EmilioV1/psychic-game/README.md

 The game is started by selecting a letter.
 Each letter already guessed is displayed in Letters Guesed.
 Once you have won or lost the game with reset.

+Known Bugs:
+    -No Reset
+    -After first Key hit, all keys hit are wins